 | 2–3 bed house | Full day to extended day | Volume of items, dismantling needs, split loads due to access limits, and traffic timing |

 Permit restrictions prevent doorstep parking, adding a longer carry.
-Each walk adds minutes, and the total accumulates across all boxes and furniture, extending billed hours.
+Each walk adds minutes, and the total builds quickly across all boxes and furniture.

-The lift reduces heavy handling but its small size increases trips and occasional waits.
-Stop–start loading raises the elapsed time even when the driving leg is short.
+The lift reduces heavy handling but its smaller size increases trips and occasional waits.
+Stop-start loading raises the elapsed time even when the drive is short.

 A larger inventory plus stairs and a tight one-way street require staged loading from a nearby legal bay.
 Extra handling and occasional pauses increase the overall job time, even when the addresses are close.

 The building’s loading bay must be booked and a concierge grants timed access.
-Work must align to the slot, with lift protection and furniture padding checks.
-Any queue or overrun extends the day, increasing labour hours.
+Work has to align to that slot, so any queue or overrun extends the day and increases labour hours.

 There isn’t a single figure; pricing mainly follows the hours required.
 Time is shaped by van size, number of movers, parking access, carry distance, and building layout.